 Now, just because you have an old car doesn’t mean it's a classic.
 Below are a few general requirements that your car must meet to be insured by one of these providers.
 Keep in mind, the requirements can vary between providers.

 - Your car needs to be at least 10 to 20 years old.
-If it’s at least 25 years old, it may be considered an antique.
+If it’s at least 25 years old, it may be considered an antique vehicle.

 - You can insure a new car as a classic if it is a historical reproduction model, hot rod, or an exotic car.

-- You can’t use your classic car as a daily driver.
-Classic or collector car insurance usually requires that you mainly use the car for special events, plus a few days of driving per month.
-Common yearly mileage limits are 3,000 and 6,000 miles.
+- You can’t use your classic car for daily driving.
+Collector or classic car insurance usually requires that you mainly use the car for special events, such as a car show, plus a few days of driving per month.
+Common yearly mileage restrictions are 3,000 and 6,000 miles.

 - Your car should spend its downtime in a garage, not on an open driveway.

-You might also need to meet some requirements as the driver to get a classic auto insurance policy.
-The main thing most companies want to see is that you have another vehicle to use as your daily driver, and you have insurance on that vehicle.
-Likewise, if you have children or other family members living with you, each of them needs a daily driver and insurance as well.
+You may also need to meet some requirements as the driver to get a classic car insurance policy.
+The main thing most companies want to see is that you have another vehicle to use as your daily driver, and you have that car insured.
+Likewise, if you have children or other family members living with you, each of them needs a regular-use vehicle and insurance as well.